CodeEditorLand/Mountain/README.md

 ## Key Features 🔐

-- **Declarative Effect System:** Built on a custom Rust `ActionEffect` system defined in the `Common` crate.
-All business logic is described as declarative, composable effects, which are executed by a central `ApplicationRunTime`.
+- **Declarative Effect System:** Built on a Rust `ActionEffect` system defined in the `Common` crate.
+Business logic is described as declarative, composable effects, which are executed by a central `ApplicationRunTime`.
 - **gRPC-Powered IPC:** Hosts a `tonic`-based gRPC server (`Vine`) to provide a strongly-typed, high-performance communication channel for the `Cocoon` extension host.